Aiven-Open/cloud-storage-connectors-for-apache-kafka/gcs-sink-connector/README.md

 In this case, there will be two files `k0` (containing value `4`) and `k1` (containing value `3`).

+#### Custom grouping

+For more complex case a custom grouping may be defined by defining `file.record.grouper.builder` where you can supply your own implementation of a builder for a record grouping.

 ##### The string representation of a key

 The connector in this mode uses the following algorithm to create the